 Working with just 40 individuals in 1998, the Children’s Center has assisted, nurtured and taught nearly 1,000 children and family members per year.
 Since its outset, the Children’s Center has served approximately 9,000 individuals.

-The Children’s Center staff is comprised of highly trained, compassionate, dedicated caregivers who are genuinely invested in the safety and success of children.
-The Children’s Center provides quality adult supervision with a minimum ratio of one staff member for every four children under its care.
-Its staff provides the children supportive interaction 24-hours per day, seven days a week.
+The Children’s Center staff is comprised of highly trained, compassionate, dedicated caregivers who are genuinely invested in the safety and success of children and families.

 Meet Our Staff & BoardNinety cents of every dollar go directly to programs that provide child maltreatment prevention and intervention services to children and families.